General Therapy Group

 Student Health and Wellness Center 8th Floor

-Interpersonal process groups are a powerful form of therapy to help facilitate growth and change.
+General therapy groups are a powerful form of therapy to help facilitate growth and change.
 Groups consist of 5-9 students who meet weekly to share their concerns, receive feedback/ support, and provide feedback to other group members in a safe and confidential environment.
-For more information contact Lynn Mucha LCSW at mucha@uwm.edu.
+Common issues discussed in group include but are not limited to depression, anxiety, relationship concerns, and family stressors.
+For more information contact Lynn Mucha LCSW at mucha@uwm.edu, or contact Counseling Services at 414-229-7429.

 Topic Groups